-Were it not for visionaries like General William Jackson Palmer, the founder of Colorado Springs, who realized early in its history that precious land needed to be set aside to preserve and protect forever, it is unlikely that his generous gifts to the city which included North Cheyenne and Bear Creek Canyons, as well as Monument Valley and Palmer Parks, would have remained natural oases.
+Were it not for visionaries like General William Jackson Palmer, the founder of Colorado Springs, who realized early in the town’s history that precious land needed to be set aside to preserve and protect forever, it is unlikely that his generous gifts, which included North Cheyenne and Bear Creek Canyons, as well as Monument Valley and Palmer Parks, would have remained natural oases.

 For residents and tourists alike, it is one of our main attractions, though as a local lover of this curvilinear array of iconic rock, I derive the greatest pleasure by visiting early in the morning, and by avoiding weekends altogether.
 A dearth of parking spaces and bumper-to-bumper traffic can lessen one’s enjoyment significantly.
 I am glad to have participated in a few interesting and informative events there this summer, but they reinforced my need for solitude.